 Paul (Jul 2016 - present)

 Paul was a No Panic Sheffield group member before becoming a facilitator.
 He had CFS and agoraphobia in the past, general anxiety more recently.
-He works in healthcare and cares for a parent with epilepsy.
+He is starting a PhD and cares for a parent with epilepsy.
 Paul facilitates because others in No Panic Sheffieldin the past such as Lorien and Brendan have done the same for him.
 Interesting fact - Paul believes philosophy is an important part of mental health, practices meditation, cycles and walks.

 Karen (Sep 2015 - present)

 Karen has been volunteering with No Panic Sheffield since October 2015, following attending group sessions as a member earlier that year.
 A fully qualified accountant for her day job, volunteering for No Panic Sheffield provides her with an opportunity to help others in the community whilst learning coping strategies for anxiety and stress.
 As well as having completed a foundation course in Counselling and Psychotherapy as an evening course, Karen has first hand experience of anxiety disorders amongst her family and finds learning about anxiety for group sessions extremely rewarding.
 Karen is also inspired by members' own experiences and helping new volunteers become confident and inspirational group facilitators, encouraging them to develop their own styles and bring new ideas.
 Interesting fac - Karen travelled around South America for 5 months in 2014 undertaking voluntary work in the favelas in Rio, and dancing Argentine Tango in Buenos Aires.